amare1990/bookstore/README.md

 # Bookstore

-> The objective of this `Bookstore` project milestone, `Using reducers in components` is to connect the React components with `Redux store`.
+> The objective of this `Bookstore` project milestone, `Connect to API` is store book to the API, fetch books from the API and remove book both from the API and screen.
 The react component re-renders based on the sate change from the centrally stored `Redux store`.
 Redux is used to manage the state of the application and it stores the state in one place centrally.
+Again `createASyncThunk` thunk function is used to implement the three functionalities of API (posting, fetching, and removing a book).

 ## Built With